Why Run a VHRGet detailed Vehicle History Report in 3 Easy Steps

 For example, if you are pining for an advertised Crown Victoria, make sure to run a vehicle history check.
 You might find out the car served on a police force before going to auction.
 At auction, the vehicle entered a taxi fleet where a multitude of drivers amassed 600,000 miles on the odometer and crashed the car some 16 times.
 The last time was fatal for the vehicle and an insurance company totaled the vehicle and sold the remains at yet another auction.
 The person now offering to sell the car to you lovingly restored it from salvage with new parts and a new engine.
 You might still buy the car if the custom paint job inspires your inner police person.
 However, with the vehicle history report, you can make an honest assessment of the sale.

-Few particulars escape the ink of a VHR, because the companies culling the material rely on so many resources, both public and private.
-But as thorough as these services are, they still might not find every secret in a vehicle's past.
-This is especially true if an accident never made it onto a police report.
+Few particulars escape the ink of a vehicle history report, because the companies culling the material rely on so many resources, both public and private.
+But as thorough as these services are, they still might not find every secret in a vehicle's past because of the VIN check.
+This can be especially true if an accident never made it onto a police report.

 If You Are Privately Selling a Vehicle